 You don’t need a vast amount of time to start discovering Wales.
 If you’ve only a weekend to spare, you could head to the Gower Peninsula – a finger of coastline so scenic that it was designated Britain’s first Area of Outstanding National Beauty.
 It’s easy to reach, starting just five miles from the centre of Swansea.
 But before you leave the city, the Dylan Thomas Birthplace and Family Home at 5 Cwmdonkin Drive, Swansea, in the suburb of Uplands is worth a diversion.
 The modest home where the poet spent his childhood offers an intriguing insight into Edwardian Welsh life.

 Europe’s youngest capital, Cardiff, is another weekending hotspot.
 Every age has left its mark on the city, from the Roman stonework still visible in the walls of Cardiff Castle to the Victorian arcades with their many independent shops and cafés.
 Rubbing shoulders with them are such modern landmarks as Principality Stadium, dominating the city centre with its soaring masts.
-Cardiff Bay is rich in bold new architecture, including the Senedd building (home to the National Assembly for Wales) and the Wales Millennium Centre.
+Cardiff Bay is rich in bold new architecture, including the Senedd building (home to the Welsh Parliament) and the Wales Millennium Centre.

 You’ll find similar variety when deciding where to lay your head at night.
 Five-star spa hotel or cosy B&B by the sea?
 Farm stay, holiday village or campsite?
 Would you rather wake up under the canvas of a yurt, with the smell of campfire embers in the air, or to the lapping of the Monmouthshire and Brecon Canal against the side of your narrowboat?